 - Quick reference guide to applying and interpreting linear regression

 - Jupyter Notebook demonstrating logistic regression in Python

 - 15 hours of expert videos introducing machine learning

 - Python or R for data science?

-- My 4-hour video series on machine learning in Python
+- My free 4-hour course on machine learning in Python

 Do you have any questions about linear regression in Python?
 Please let me know in the comments below!